 Day 5 – Leisure Time!

 Day 5 was really exciting because we got the entire day to ourselves.
-So, majority of my group decided to spend our day at the Casela Nature Park.
-I have added the link to my page dedicated to Casela Nature Park here.
+The majority of my group decided to spend our leisure day at Casela Nature Park, one of the two animal parks on the island, the other one being La Vanille Nature Park.
+Our day at Casela Nature Park needs its own blog post, so here it is in detail.

 Day 6 – Submarine & Us!